delpozzo/yagol/README.md

 Feel free to play around with the MAXCELLS values.
 Just keep in mind that if you increase these values more memory will be required by the application.

-**What about a Windows or Mac version?**

-The source code should compile fine on both platforms with little to no modification as long as the proper sdl2 libraries are installed.
-I just haven't had time yet to make a Visual Studio or Xcode project.

 **What is the Game of Life?**

 (From the [Wikipedia article](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life))